pranavsf54/CEH-Labs/Module02-Footprinting_and_Reconnaissance/Lab1/README.md

 ## Disclaimer

-This documentation and all data shown are for educational, lab, and ethical hacking training purposes only.
-No unauthorized access or attack was performed on any live systems.
-Always obtain proper authorization before testing any organization’s infrastructure.
+This documentation is for educational and ethical hacking training purposes only.
+No unauthorized access or attacks were performed.
+Always ensure proper authorization before engaging in penetration testing activities.

 ---